Terra Nomad

 Inside Westminster Abbey there are many more graves and memorials: Oliver Cromwell, Elizabeth I, Mary I, Mary Queen of Scots, Cecil Rhodes just to name a few!
 In the Lady Chapel there are seats for the knights with helmets and swords hanging around them.
 I saw the coronation chair, where the monarchs are crowned and Poet's corner.
 At 1pm, some music started playing.
 I hit the gift shop and cafe for some postcards, a drink and a rest.

 I headed out towards the nearest tube station and got some nice pictures of Big Ben on the way.
 The British Museum was my destination, but I stopped on the way for some groceries.
 I had a picnic in front before going inside the museum.
-Inside the museum, I saw some artifacts from the discovery of Nineveh, which was weird considering I had just read about it in St. Margaret's.
+After entering, I saw some artifacts from the discovery of Nineveh, which was weird considering I had just read about it in St. Margaret's.
 I also saw the Rosetta Stone, the Elgin marbles, and a huge figure from Easter Island.

 I tubed back to my hotel and watched some Graham Norton before going to sleep.